Education is one of Alyssa's top priorities. She has one son who has been enrolled in Ohio Connections Academy for eight years.

 - And so many more!

-We don't have a set subject routine, sometimes we start with a language arts lesson, other days we'll begin with social studies.
+We don't have a set subject routine—sometimes we start with a language arts lesson, and other days we'll begin with social studies.
 We like to mix it up.
-Often the subject schedule will depend on what the lesson requires or what live lessons he needs to attend for that day.
+Often the subject schedule will depend on what the lesson requires or what live lessons my son needs to attend for that day.

 The rest of his day is composed of other educational activities, such as reading, writing, physical activity, hands-on learning activities, going more in-depth on concepts learned within his lessons, exploring other topics of interest, etc.

 Because Connections is an online school, we can be flexible with our school schedule.
 My son does not have to attend school Monday through Friday.
 He is able to take days off during the week and attend school on the weekends.
 This is a wonderful benefit, especially for families who have non-traditional work schedules or children who participate in competitive sports.
 We work my son's school schedule around my husband's work schedule to optimize family time and give us the freedom to take trips away from home.

 But What About Socialization?

 This is the biggest question I get about Connections.
 People are always concerned about socialization and whether students have enough chances to interact with their peers.
 Connections Academy offers many opportunities for students to engage with their classmates, from the daily live lesson sessions and participation in clubs to school-sponsored field trips.